GUIDE 2025

 2. Leader on the 2020 Forrester Wave™ for Governance, Risk, and Compliance Platforms

-The built-in disaster simulations help enterprises in practicing and improving continuity plans.
-As is the case with other BCM software, there is no pricing information on the website.
+The built-in disaster simulations help enterprises practice and improve continuity plans.
+As with other BCM software, there is no pricing information on the website.

 Pros